Senators move to protect Mueller as Trump criticizes probe

 Republican Sens.
 Thom Tillis of North Carolina and Lindsey Graham of South Carolina and Democratic Sens.
 Chris Coons of Delaware and Cory Booker of New Jersey plan to introduce legislation Wednesday that would give any special counsel a 10-day window in which he or she could seek expedited judicial review of a firing, according to two people familiar with the legislation.
 They were not authorized to discuss the bill ahead of its release and requested anonymity.

-The legislation, which combines two bipartisan bills introduced last summer, comes as Trump has fumed about a Monday FBI raid of the office of his personal attorney, Michael Cohen.
-Trump has privately pondered firing Deputy Attorney General Rod Rosenstein and publicly criticized Mueller and his probe into Russian interference.
-Trump has repeatedly called the investigation a “witch hunt” and on Monday said it was “an attack on our country.”
+The legislation, which combines two bipartisan bills introduced last summer, signals escalating concerns in Congress as Trump has fumed about a Monday FBI raid of the office of his personal attorney, Michael Cohen.
+Trump has privately pondered firing Deputy Attorney General Rod Rosenstein and publicly criticized Mueller and his Russia probe.

-After introducing similar bills in August, both Tillis and Graham had been quiet for months on whether they were still needed, saying they didn’t think Trump would move to fire Mueller.
-But in the hours after Trump’s strong words, lawmakers and staff moved to push out a new, combined bill.
+In addition to investigating potential ties between Russia and the Trump campaign, Mueller is also examining whether the president’s actions constitute obstruction of justice.
+As the investigation has worn on, Trump has repeatedly called it a “witch hunt.”
+On Monday, after the Cohen raid, he said it was “an attack on our country.”
+The raid was overseen by the U.S. Attorney’s office in Manhattan and was based in part on a referral from Mueller, said Cohen’s lawyer, Stephen Ryan.

 Most Read Nation & World Stories